 Persuasion relates to the power, intention, and/or ability to influence or direct (origin from Medieval Latin 1580-90).
 Persuasive communication affects emotions, therefore our subjective mental processes.

 What is it about communication or a particular text that persuades us and how?
-I suggest that we are more or less persuaded depending on the level of knowledge, experience, imagination, intelligence, awareness, and/or belief system that we employ when receiving the communication.
+I suggest that we are more or less persuaded depending on the level of knowledge, experience, imagination, intelligence, awareness, and/or belief system that we use when receiving the communication.

 Further, are we concerned if the persuasion in a movie carries negative consequences—either for the viewer or for society?